dbdusted/dbdusted/README.md

 ## ⚽...Hey, I see that you have rolled in here.
-    - ⚡ Working on something coole
+    - ⚡ Working on something cool.

 <!--
 **dbdusted/dbdusted** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.